cmlibs/zinc/docs/CMGUI_graphical_settings.rst

   Node points are used to visualize nodes.
 You can use `glyphs`_ to represent node points.
 There are a range of built-in glyphs in CMGUI, and it is possible to create custom glyphs as well.  *Node points* graphical settings have the following settings in addition to the common ones listed above:

   * Glyph: this drop-down menu allows you to choose the glyph that will be rendered at the node points.
-  * Centre: this box allows you to offset the origin of the glyph in order to alter its placement at the node point.
+  * Offset: this box allows you to offset the origin of the glyph in order to alter its placement at the node point.
   * Base glyph size: This box allows you to enter a size (x,y,z) for the glyph in the same scale as the coordinate system for the region.
   * Orientation/Scale: This check box enables a drop-down menu that allows selection of the field that the glyphs will be oriented and scaled according to.
   * Scale factors:  This box allows you to enter how each dimension scales according to the orientation/scale field value.
   * Variable scale: This check box enables a drop-down menu that allows selection of the field that acts as the variable scale field.
 For more information on this and other of the *node points* options, see the document on working with `glyphs`_.
+  * Label: use this drop-down menu allows you to add field-value labels to the glyphs.

 * **data_points**